FASER experiment: Neutrino physics

 The LHC is the highest energy particle collider built so far, and therefore also the source of the most energetic neutrinos created in a controlled laboratory environment.
 Indeed, collisions at the LHC lead to a large flux of high-energy neutrinos of all flavours, which are highly collimated around the beam collision axis and stream through the FASER location.

 In 2021, the FASER Collaboration announced the first detection of collider neutrino candidates.
 The data used for this discovery was collected by a small emulsion pilot detector with a target mass of 11 kg.
 The detector was placed in the service tunnel TI18, and the data was collected for only four weeks during LHC Run 2 in 2018.
 While this outcome fell short of being a discovery of collider neutrinos, it highlighted the potential and feasibility of conducting dedicated neutrino experiments at the LHC.

 In 2023, the FASER Collaboration announced and published the first observation of collider neutrinos.
 For this, they searched for events in which a high momentum track emerges from the central part of the FASERv detector volume and no activity in the most upstream veto layers, as expected from a muon neutrino interaction.
 This search was performed using only the electronic detector components.

+To study these neutrino interactions in greater detail, FASER also contains the dedicated FASERv sub-detector (which is pronounced FASERnu).
+This detector consists of over 700 photographic emulsion films interleaved with 1mm thick plates of tungsten.
+This detector, which has a mass of about 1.1 tons, has the ability to observe the particles emerging from a neutrino interaction with sub-μm resultion, thereby providing a very high resolution image of neutrino interactions.
+During its nominal run time of a few years, about 10000 neutrinos are expected to be recorded by FASERν.
+These neutrinos typically have TeV scale energies, allowing FASERv to study their interactions in a regime where they are currently unconstrained.

+The FASER Collaboration has performed several measurements of neutrinos: